milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 detect and prevent fraud and abuse improve and provide Google services, including ads products

-Timeline data can also help nearby businesses estimate how often ads drive visits to their stores, if you have Web & App Activity turned on.
-Only anonymous estimates, not personal info, are shared with businesses.
+Depending on your settings, activity you save as history in your Account, including ad interactions, may also be connected to Timeline data to help nearby businesses estimate the likelihood that people will visit their stores.
+No personal information is shared with businesses.

 Your Timeline can also help personalize your Google experiences, such as sending you notifications about your commute in Google Maps.

 You can review, edit, and delete what’s saved in your Timeline at any time.
-To see if you’ve turned on Timeline, visit your Activity Controls.
+To see if you’ve turned on Timeline, visit your My Activity.
 There, you’ll be able to control your Timeline settings.

 How often your precise location is collected as part of the Timeline setting varies.
 For example, if you’re using navigation in Google Maps, it might be collected multiple times per minute.
 But if you’re not actively using your phone, it could be once every few hours.

 How long Timeline data is saved depends on your settings—you can choose to automatically delete this data once it’s 3, 18, or 36 months old, or keep the data until you delete it.
-You can change this in Activity controls any time.
+You can change this in My Activity any time.

 Keep in mind

 If you turn off Timeline

 Google will continue to store any past Timeline data you’ve saved until you delete it, or it will be deleted after a period of time that you’ve chosen as part of your auto-delete settings.
-Turning off Timeline doesn’t impact how location information is saved or used by Web & App Activity or other Google products, e.g., based on your IP address.
+Turning off Timeline doesn’t impact how location information is saved or used by other activity controls like Search Services History and Web & App Activity, or by other Google products, e.g., based on your IP address.
 You may still have other settings that save location information.

-To see if you’ve turned on Timeline, visit your Activity Controls.
+To see if you’ve turned on Timeline, visit your My Activity.
 Learn more.

+Search Services History

+Search Services History saves activity on services like Search, Maps, Shopping, Hotels, Flights, Translate, and News to your Google Account when you’re signed-in.
+History includes things like your searches, places you view in Google Maps, travel you book with Flights and Hotels, things or products you search for, ads you click on, and information from websites you visit with Search services.
+It also includes related media (like images, files, and audio) from your interactions.

+Your history can also include information about your location from your device’s general area and IP address.
+For example, if you search for weather information and get results for a location sent from your device, this activity, including the general area your device was in when you searched, is saved to your Search Services History.
+The precise location that your device sent is not stored, only the location’s general area is stored.
+The saved location, which can be used to help Google determine a more relevant location in a future search, can come from the IP address or your device.
+This saved location metadata is automatically deleted from your Search Services History after 30 days.

+Search Services History is used to tailor your experiences on Google services.
+For example, saving your history helps you revisit previous searches, resume a prior conversation with AI Mode or Ask Maps, or get Autocomplete suggestions based on past searches.
+Depending on your personalization settings, Search Services History data may be used to provide you with personalized recommendations and experiences in Search services or across other Google services.
+For example, if your Personalized Recommendations setting is on, Search services can provide results, curated feeds, and AI responses that are personalized to you based on information in your Google Account, including your Search Services History and associated information like location.
+This means you may see results that are relevant to a general location you’ve searched from in the past.
+Search Services History can also be used to show you more relevant ads, depending on your ads settings.
+Search Services History will work across your devices wherever you are signed into your account.

+You can review and delete location and other information saved with your Search Services History, or turn it off, by visiting My Activity.
+When this setting is off, new activity from Search services will not be saved to your Search Services History in your Google Account.

+Keep in mind

+When you turn off Search Services History

+You may still have saved activity, which may be used until you delete it.
+You can delete this anytime.
+Your saved location information is still automatically deleted after 30 days.
+Turning off Search Services History doesn’t impact how location information is saved or used by other settings, such as Timeline.
+You may still have other types of location information saved as part of other settings, including IP address.

+To see if your Search Services History is turned on, visit My Activity.

 Web & App Activity

-Web & App Activity data is used to make your experience more personalized in Maps, Search, and other Google services.
+Web & App Activity data is used to make your experience more personalized in some Google services, such as Google Assistant, Google Store, and Google TV.
 It can also be used to show you more relevant ads, depending on your ads settings.
 Web & App Activity will work across your devices wherever you are signed into your account.

-When Web & App Activity is turned on, Google will save data about the things you do across Google services in your account’s Web & App Activity.
+When Web & App Activity is on, Google will save data about the things you do across Google services in your account’s Web & App Activity.
 This includes associated information, like the general area where you used a Google service.

-For example, if you search for weather information and get results for a location sent from your device, this activity, including the general area your device was in when you searched, is saved to your Web & App Activity.
+For example, if you ask Google Assistant for weather information and get results for a location sent from your device, this activity, including the general area your device was in when you requested the information, is saved to your Web & App Activity.
 The precise location that your device sent is not stored, only the location’s general area is stored.
-The saved location, which can be used to help Google determine a more relevant location in a future search, can come from the IP address or your device.
+The saved location, which can be used to help Google determine a more relevant location in a future interaction, can come from the IP address or your device.
 This saved location is automatically deleted from your Web & App Activity after 30 days.

-Web & App Activity data helps Google to understand general areas that are relevant for you, and include results for those areas when you do things like search.
+Web & App Activity data helps Google to understand general areas that are relevant for you, and include results for those areas when you do things like interact with Google Assistant.

-You can review and delete location and other information saved with your Web & App Activity, or turn it off, by visiting your Activity Controls.
-Turning off Web & App Activity will stop saving your future activity data.
+You can review and delete location and other information saved with your Web & App Activity, or turn it off, by visiting My Activity.
+When this setting is off, new activity won’t be saved in your Web & App Activity in your Google Account.

 Keep in mind